Pre-PT Frequently Asked Questions

 Physical therapists provide care for people in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings and nursing homes.
 State licensure is required in each state in which a physical therapist practices.

 Most physical therapy (PT) programs do not require a specific major, just that you complete an undergraduate degree.
 Therefore, you may major in almost anything.
 You should consider a major that you enjoy, in which you will perform well and may serve as a basis for further graduate work or employment should you choose not to apply to or are not admitted to physical therapy school.
-Many students will choose to major in Health Sciences with a concentration in Exercise and Movement Sciences at UC as it requires the majority of the courses that will satisfy admissions requirements for PT programs.
+Many students will choose to major in Health Sciences (Pre-Physical Therapy) at UC, as it requires the majority of the courses that will satisfy admissions requirements for PT programs

 Generally, most physical therapy schools require one year of general biology, anatomy and physiology, general chemistry and physics designed for science majors.
 All courses should have laboratory components.